AlexGranberg/irrigation_system_ESP/README.md

 - `main.c`: This file serves as the entry point for the project and orchestrates various tasks responsible for managing specific system components:

-    - `yl69_task`: A FreeRTOS task dedicated to handling the YL69 soil moisture sensor and the pump.
+    - `yl69_task`: A FreeRTOS task dedicated to handling the YL69 soil moisture sensor and controling when watering should be done by sending commands to the pump.
     - `dht22_task`: Manages the DHT22 temperature and humidity sensor.
-    - `ssd1306_task`: Controls the SSD1306 OLED display.
+    - `ssd1306_task`: Controls the SSD1306 OLED display, moniroting temperature, humidity, soil moisture, water level and wifi status.
     - `ultrasonic_task`: Manages the ultrasonic sensor for water level measurement.

 - `connect_wifi()`: This function initiates the WiFi connection for data transmission to ThingSpeak.